 More valuable may be time spent supporting the applications that drive the business.
 No matter the final direction of where the hardware might sit, a strategic inventory of what you have and how it is being used will certainly lead to better and more secure operations.

 On the application side, IT modernization isn’t just about going digital (although that is an important aspect).
 It also means tackling some of the legacy systems.
 Fortunately, agile methods focused on quick and modular delivery can help achieve greater transformation with fewer traumas.

 Agile provides a much more rapid design/development approach that is seeing good results, especially when outdated systems are broken up by their functional components.
 This is helped by the industry trend towards containerization and Kubernetes, which packages applications in a common format that standardizes packaging, deployment, and operations.
 These trends allow the teams to focus on incremental improvement in both process (Agile) and technical (containerization) areas.

 This means that systems integrators become much more vital, but with a modern twist.
 The traditional integrator role was tied to a big system development.
 They had to be familiar with what they were deploying as it looked today.
 Oftentimes, this also meant implementing proprietary software, which led to interface integration challenges in the future.
 The shift to a modular approach to modernizing legacy systems means that the integrator role must evolve to include:

 - Broad governance of multiple vendors and support data

 - Shared resource architecture based on integration services and reusable business models

-These characteristics, coupled with agile and modular development, will help ensure that legacy applications are modernized with a greater likelihood of success.
-This will enable organizations to both improve their security postures and reduce costs, and use the savings to invest in digital transformation.
+These characteristics, coupled with modular and agile development, will help ensure that legacy applications are modernized with a greater likelihood of success.
+This IT modernization will enable organizations to both improve their security postures and reduce costs – then, they can use the savings to invest in digital transformation.